 - Performing AML and KYC checks in the background by pulling data from both internal and external sources, if a robo-advisor goes beyond mere consulting services and is authorized to make financial transactions.

-Another way for wealth management companies to distinguish their robo-advisory services from competition is to add new features to their interfaces, like gamification, investment education manuals, or dynamic questionnaires.
+Another way for robo advisor companies to distinguish their services from the competition is to add new features to their interfaces, like gamification, investment education manuals, or dynamic questionnaires.

 Analytics for investment advice and customization options

 In the case of a simple version of the robo-advisor, the system applies for predefined rule-based algorithms and works within a limited scope of prescriptions and personalization that an organization can deliver to end clients.